Adjudication for body corporate disputes

 If these options don't suit, you can deliver your application to us in person at Level 4, 154 Melbourne Street, South Brisbane.

 Please email us when communicating about new or current applications.
-See Practice Direction 3: Communication and document management for more details about this issue.
+Read communication and document management (practice direction 3) for more details about this issue.

 What disputes can be decided by adjudication